sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 This includes, automated software onboarding approval, key data exchange systems with which business may interact with, and an environment by which business may securely deploy their own solutions.

 - 90% of employees are able to work from anywhere (TODO: validate measure with trends)
-- All internal and external services are available through APIs
+- Internal and external services are available through APIs
 - 98% of services are running on public cloud infrastructure (TODO: find cloud adoption rates)
-- All workloads that are classified Protected B and below are hosted on the public cloud.
+- Workloads that are classified Protected B and below are hosted on the public cloud.
   - Classified workloads (secret information) on SSC data centres
 - IITB serves as a stewart of IT in ESDC and has embedded IT expertise in program areas (since it has moved to DevOps and Product Management).
   - As a stewart, IITB provides ESDC Programs and their employees with the following services: